makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

 setup instructions, evaluation pipelines & examples, is freely available online

-* Recently developments in speech emotion recognition (SER)
+# Abstract

-  * often leverage deep neural networks (DNNs)
+* speech emotion recognition (SER) recently with deep neural networks (DNNs)
   * Comparison difficult <~ different datasets and evaluation protocols
-* we present the Speech Emotion Recognition Adaptation Benchmark (SERAB), a
+* we present the Speech Emotion Recognition Adaptation Benchmark (SERAB)
   * for utterance-level SER
   * nine datasets for SER in six languages
-  * the datasets have different sizes and numbers of emotional classes, the
+  * the datasets have different sizes and numbers of emotional classes
 * We evaluate a selection of standard hand-crafted feature sets and SOTA DNNs
   * using only a subset of the data included in SERAB can result in biased evaluation, while compliance with the proposed protocol can circumvent this